scc-digitalhub/cyclotron/README.md

         "viewers": []
     }

-NOTE: if a dashboard has no editors or viewers specified, by default the permissions are restricted to the dashboard creator only, who is allowed to change this behaviour later on.

-Resuming the example above, suppose user A wants to restrict access to its dashboard:
+Resuming the examples above, suppose user A wants to restrict access to its dashboard:
 * dashboard editors list: can contain only group **T1_editors** or its members (e.g. user C)
 * dashboard viewers list: can contain groups **T1_viewers** (*not* T1_editors as it is already a subset of T1_viewers, since editors are automatically also viewers) and **T2_viewers** or their members (e.g. users B and C)